Homes in Monroe County sold for lower prices recently: See how much here

 Realtor.com sources sales data from real estate deeds, resulting in a few months' delay in up-to-date data.
 The statistics don't include homes currently listed for sale, and aren't directly comparable to listings data.

-Information on your local housing market, along with other useful community data, is available at data.democratandchronicle.com.
+Information on your local housing market, along with other useful community data, is available at data.monroenews.com.

-Two single family homes sold for $1 million or more during the month, compared to zero recorded transactions of at least $1 million in January 2023.
+No single-family homes sold for at least $1 million or more during the month.

-Condominiums and townhomes decreased by 13.5% in sales price during January to a median of $207,600 from $240,000 in December.
-Compared to January 2023, the sales price of condominiums and townhomes was up 3.8% from $200,000.
-Four condominiums or townhomes sold for $1 million or more during the month, compared to zero recorded transactions of at least $1 million in January 2023.
+Condominiums and townhomes decreased by 30.4% in sales price during January to a median of $220,000 from $316,000 in December.
+Compared to January 2023, the sales price of condominiums and townhomes was down 21% from $278,500.
+No condominiums or townhomes sold for at least $1 million or more during January.

-In January, the number of recorded sales in Monroe County rose by 55.9% since January 2023 from 331 to 516.
-All residential home sales totaled to $128.5 million.
+In January, the number of recorded sales in Monroe County dropped by 16.7% since January 2023 from 138 to 115.
+All residential home sales totaled to $23 million.

-The total value of recorded residential home sales in New York increased by 8.6% from $5.7 billion in December to $6.2 billion this January.
+The total value of recorded residential home sales in Michigan increased by 2% from $2 billion in December to $2 billion this January.

 The median home sale price used in this report represents the midway point of all the houses or units listed over the given period of time.
 The median offers a more accurate view of what's happening in a market than the average sale price, which would mean taking the sum of all sale prices then dividing by the number of homes sold.
 The average can be skewed by one particularly low or high sale.